The Vermont Agricultural Mediation Program

 The Vermont Agricultural Mediation Program (VTAMP) is the official United States Department of Agriculture certified agricultural mediation program for Vermont.
 VTAMP provides free mediation services to the agricultural community to help resolve disputes before they end up in court.
-For background information about mediation, click here or view the video to the right.
+For background information about mediation, click here.

 USDA farm and conservation programs often have complicated requirements that can include significant penalties for non-compliance.
 Farm or environmental conditions can change, making it difficult to meet planned objectives.
 Misunderstandings can arise about initial expectations or whether expectations have been met.
 Mediation can facilitate communication, help parties better understand each other’s perspectives, and resolve underlying issues.
 Mediation helps the farmer maintain control over final decision making.